 - Work from anywhere: Azure gives you the freedom to work from anywhere and everywhere.
 It just requires a network connection and credentials.
 And with most serious Azure cloud services offering mobile apps, you’re not restricted to which device you’ve got to hand.

 - Increased collaboration: With Azure, teams can access, edit and share documents anytime, from anywhere.
 They can work and achieve future goals hand in hand.
-Another advantage of the Azure is that it preserves records of activity and data.
-Timestamps are one example of the Azure’s record keeping.
+Another advantage of Azure is that it preserves records of activity and data.
+Timestamps are one example of Azure’s record-keeping.
 Timestamps improve team collaboration by establishing transparency and increasing accountability.

-Some following are the services of Microsoft Azure offers:
+Following are some of the services Microsoft Azure offers:

 - Compute: Includes Virtual Machines, Virtual Machine Scale Sets, Functions for serverless computing, Batch for containerized batch workloads, Service Fabric for microservices and container orchestration, and Cloud Services for building cloud-based apps and APIs.

 - Networking: With Azure, you can use a variety of networking tools, like the Virtual Network, which can connect to on-premise data centers; Load Balancer; Application Gateway; VPN Gateway; Azure DNS for domain hosting, Content Delivery Network, Traffic Manager, ExpressRoute dedicated private network fiber connections; and Network Watcher monitoring and diagnostics

 - Storage: Includes Blob, Queue, File, and Disk Storage, as well as a Data Lake Store, Backup, and Site Recovery, among others.

 - Web + Mobile: Creating Web + Mobile applications is very easy as it includes several services for building and deploying applications.